 With the help of psychologist Elisa Epel and many other scientists from various fields and disciplines – and after 10,000 scientific papers later – the findings have concluded that we have the ability to protect our health-span.
 “Health span” is the number of healthy, youthful and productive years in our total life span.
 On the contrary, “disease span” is the number of years spent sick and on the decline.

-As an educated society, we’ve transcended the hand-wavy “stress makes you sick” sort of thinking and now can prove that how we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive is determining just how many years of our life are spent in a state of thriving.
+As an educated society, we’ve transcended the hand-wavy “stress makes you sick” sort of thinking and now can prove that how we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive is determining just how many years of our lives are spent in a state of thriving.
 In other words, we have control over our own aging process, we have control over just how much we thrive… or not.

 Here’s what’s up: